siemens/fluffi/srv/fluffi/data/fluffiweb/readme.md

 ## Config

-Add new Runner Types, Generator Types, Evaluator Types or Templates to [config.json](app/static/config.json).
+Add new RunnerTypes, GeneratorTypes, EvaluatorTypes or Templates to [config.json](app/static/config.json).